 You Didn't Sample the Colors on Your Home Before Painting

-Yes, sampling paint colors is every bit as important on the exterior of your home, as it is on the interior.
+Yes, sampling paint colors are every bit as important on the exterior of your home, as it is on the interior.
 Sampling paint color is essential, especially with exterior paint color, and may help you avoid an expensive paint color mistake.

 Many home exteriors are painted with the "give me a good beige for the exterior" paint color from the store.
 The problem with this popular approach is that you have no idea of the paint undertones of that color, and how it will look on your home.
 Sampling paint can give you an idea of what the color will do on your own home.